 - (a) It is a good idea to add to the basic Driver.frame file, and from this to create a customized Assem.frame file, which among other things can will allow the parser to direct output to a new file whose name is derived from the input file name by a change of extension.
-This has been done for you in the file Assem.frame. - (b) You should explore the use of the SemError and Warning facilities (see page 264) for placing error and other messages in the listing file at the point where you detect that users need a firm hand! - (c) You can limit your escape sequence handling to $\ln t \leq \dots$ and \dots .
+This has been done for you in the file Assem.frame. - (b) You should explore the use of the SemError and Warning facilities (see page 137) for placing error and other messages in the listing file at the point where you detect that users need a firm hand! - (c) You can limit your escape sequence handling to $n \neq f$ " and '.

-Something to think about (In this case, however, you do not have to code it up, because we may do something like that next week): Suppose someone were to suggest to you that a more sophisticated assembler system might try automatically to substitute one-word opcodes like LDC_3 for the two-word opcodes like LDC 3 that a user might have used.
+Something to think about (In this case, however, you do not have to code it up, because we may do something like that next week): Suppose someone were to suggest to you that a more sophisticated assembler system might try automatically to substitute one-word opcodes like LDC\3 for the two-word opcodes like LDC 3 that a user might have used.
 Would this be a good idea?
 How could it be implemented?

-Task 6 - A cross reference generator for your assembler
+Task 7 - A cross reference generator for your assembler

 A cross reference generator for the PVM assembly language would be a program that analyses a PVM assembler program and prints a list of the variables and labels in it, along with the line numbers where the identifiers were found.
 A cross reference listing can be extremely useful when you are asked to maintain very big programs.
-Such a listing, for a factorial program like

-ASSEM BEGIN

-DSP 3 ; arg is v0, nFact is v1, i is

-LDC 1

-STL arg ; arg = 1;

-WHILE1: LDL arg

-LDC 20 ; // max = 20, constant

-CLE ; while (arg <= max) {

-BZE EXIT1

-LDC 1

-STL nFact ; nFact = 1;

-LDL arg

-STL i ; i = arg;

-WHILE2: LDL i

-LDC 0

-CGT ; while (i > 0) {

-BZE EXIT2

-LDL nFact

-LDL i

-MUL

-STL nFact ; nFact = nFact i;

-LDL i

-LDC 1
+Such a listing, for a factorial program like might look like this (where a negative number denotes the line where the label was "defined"):

+'''

+ASSEM

+BEGIN

+DSP

+; arg is v0, nFact is v1, i is v2

+3

+LDC

+STL

+; arg = 1;

+WHILE1: LDL

+arg

+LDC

+20

+; // max = 20, constant

+; while (arg <= max) {

+CLE

+BZE

+EXIT1

+LDC

+STL

+nFact

+nFact = 1;

+LDL

+arg

+i = arg;

+STL

+WHILE2: LDL

+LDC

+while (i > 0) {

+CGT

+EXIT2

+BZE

+LDL

+nFact

+LDL

+'''

+'''

+nFact = nFact i;

+STI

+nFact

+LDL

+LDC

 SUB

-STL i ; i = i = 1;
+i = i = 1;

+STL

+WHILE2

-BRN WHILE2 ; }
+BRN

+EXIT2:

+\mathsf{LDL}

-EXIT2: LDL 0
+0

+PRNI

-PRNI ; write(arg);
+write(arg);

+PRNS

-PRNS "! = " ; write("! = ");
+write("! = ");

+;

+LDL

-LDL nFact
+nFact

+PRNT

-PRNI ; write(nFact);
+write(nFact);

+PRNL

-PRNL ; writeLine();
+writeLine();

+LDA

-LDA arg
+arg

+INC

+;

-INC ; arg++;
+arg++;

+WHILE1

-BRN WHILE1 ; }
+BRN

 EXIT1:

+EXIT3:

-EXIT3: HALT
+HALT

-END.
+'''